DNA-and-Natural-Algorithms-Group/nuskell/docs/index.rst

   nuskell --ts qian2011_3D.ts --verify bisimulation --pilfile < formal_crn.in

-The Nuskell library is ment to help researchers building custom **DSD** compilers.
+The Nuskell library is meant to help researchers building custom **DSD** compilers.
 Nuskell provides (i) a number of different **CRN-to-DSD** translation schemes, (ii) functions that test different **CRN** equivalence notions, as well as (iii) **DSD** reaction enumeration and **CRN-to-ODE**